bugs-jupyter/empirical-study/README.md

 ## Mined data
 #### In the **rawdata** directory are 3 mining data from StackOverflow and GitHub.

-raw_data_stack.csv: This CSV file contains all data from StackOverflow about Jupyter Posts.
+raw_data_stack.csv: This CSV file contains all data from StackOverflow Posts about Jupyter.
 To extract this base, the following querie were used.

 ```
 select Id,PostTypeId,AcceptedAnswerId,ParentId,CreationDate,DeletionDate,Score,ViewCount,OwnerUserId,OwnerDisplayName,